 Goal PlanningGoal planning is the process of setting achievable goals in an environment of competition and constraint.
 This can apply at the organizational, department, team and individual level.
 For example, a sales team that sets sales goals for a year.

 Strategic PlanningStrategic planning, also known as strategy planning, is the process of developing a plan to achieve goals.
-For example, a sales team that comes up with a camping strategy for reaching new customers to achieve quarterly sales targets.The development of a concrete plan to implement a strategy that includes resources and schedule.
-This can be managed as a program, project or as an action plan.
+For example, a sales team that comes up with a camping strategy for reaching new customers to achieve quarterly sales targets.project or as an action plan.

 Program ManagementThe process of implementing change that is ongoing.
 For example, a toy manufacturer that begins an ongoing program to regularly develop and launch new STEM toys.